vriesm060/react-native-course/README.md

 ---

-# Setup
+# Setup :floppy_disk:

-`expo init my-app-name`

-Android Emulator for both Mac and Windows. iOS Simulator only for Mac.

-In React Native you style your components using JS.
-You therefore use camelCase instead of hyphens.

----
+In order to run React Native on your computer, you can either use the **React Native CLI** or the **Expo CLI**.
+For this course I'm using Expo, since it is easier to start out with.
+The React Native CLI is better for more experienced React Native developers.
+Both CLIs have pros and cons.

-# Differences between Expo CLI and React Native CLI
+**Differences between Expo CLI and React Native CLI**
 | Expo CLI                                         | React Native CLI                                                 |
 | :----------------------------------------------- | :--------------------------------------------------------------- |
 | Managed workflow                                 | Manually install and configure some dependencies                 |